Artificial turf–cancer hypothesis: Studies

 An unpublished study by Rutgers University examined crumb rubber from synthetic fields in New York City.
-It found six possibly carcinogenic polycyclic aromatic hydrocarbons at levels excessive to state regulations.
-The researchers warned that the findings could have been made inaccurate by solvent extraction used to release the chemicals from the rubber.
+It found six potentially carcinogenic polycyclic aromatic hydrocarbons (PAHs) at levels excessive to state regulations.
+The researchers warned that the findings could have been affected by solvent extraction used to release the chemicals from the rubber.

-In a statistical study of the list of soccer players with cancer provided by UW coach Amy Griffin, public health researchers for the State of Washington found that the rates of cancer were actually lower than was estimated for the general population.
-While they did not state any conclusions on the safety of this form of artificial turf, they did recommend that players not restrict their play due to the presumed health benefits of being active.
+In a statistical study of the list of soccer players with cancer provided by UW coach Amy Griffin, public health researchers for the State of Washington found that the rates of cancer were lower than was estimated for the general population.
+They recommend that players not restrict their play due to the presumed health benefits of being active.

-In 2007, the California Office of Environmental Health Assessment (OEHHA) simulated interactions children can have with after coming into direct contact with artificial turf.
-Results showed that five chemicals, including four polycyclic aromatic hydrocarbons (PAHs), were found in samples.
+In 2007, the California Office of Environmental Health Assessment (OEHHA) simulated interactions children could possibly have if they came in direct contact with artificial turf.
+Results showed that five chemicals, including four polycyclic aromatic hydrocarbons, were found in samples.
 One of these compounds, chrysene, was present at levels higher than the standard established by OEHHA.
 Chrysene is a known carcinogen, meaning it can increase the risk of a child developing cancer.

 In late 2015, the United States Congress' House Energy and Commerce Committee ordered for the Environmental Protection Agency (EPA) to investigate a link.
-As of 2016, the EPA, the Consumer Product Safety Commission and the Centers for Disease Control and Prevention were investigating.
+As of 2016, the EPA, the Consumer Product Safety Commission and the Centers for Disease Control and Prevention are investigating.

-In 2018, a study commissioned by the Dutch minister of Health, Welfare and Sport from the Dutch National Institute for Public Health and the Environment found that "our findings for a representative number of Dutch pitches are consistent with those of prior and contemporary studies observing no elevated health risk from playing sports on synthetic turf pitches with recycled rubber granulate".
+In 2018, a study commissioned by the Dutch minister of Health, Welfare and Sport from the Dutch National Institute for Public Health and the Environment stated that "our findings for a representative number of Dutch pitches are consistent with those of prior and contemporary studies observing no elevated health risk from playing sports on synthetic turf pitches with recycled rubber granulate".

-A 2019 Yale study showed that there were 306 chemicals in crumb rubber and that 52 of these chemicals were classified as carcinogens by the Environmental Protection Agency (EPA).
-They stated that "a vacuum in our knowledge about the carcinogenic properties of many crumb rubber infill.
-The crumb rubber infill of artificial turf fields contains or emits chemicals that can affect human physiology."
+A 2019 Yale study concluded that there were 306 chemicals in crumb rubber and that 52 of these chemicals were classified as carcinogens by the Environmental Protection Agency (EPA).
+They stated that there is "a vacuum in our knowledge about the carcinogenic properties of many crumb rubber infill."
+They concluded that "The crumb rubber infill of artificial turf fields contains or emits chemicals that can affect human physiology."

-In 2020, the European Risk Assessment Study on Synthetic Turf Rubber Infill was completed; published in Science of the Total Environment, this was a scientific study funded by companies and industry association from the tyre granulate supply chain, drawing on data from diverse parts of Europe.
+In 2020, the European Risk Assessment Study on Synthetic Turf Rubber Infill was completed; published in Science of the Total Environment, this was a scientific study funded by companies and industry associations from the tyre granulate supply chain, drawing on data from diverse parts of Europe.
 The researchers concluded that "there are no relevant health risks associated with the use of synthetic turfs with ELT-derived infill material".